Lisa del Giocondo: Marriage and later life

-Lisa and Francesco had five children: Piero, Piera, Camilla, Marietta, and Andrea between 1496 and 1502.
-Lisa lost a baby daughter in 1499.
-Lisa also raised Bartolomeo, the son of Francesco and his first wife Camilla di Mariotto Rucellai, who died shortly after the birth.
+Lisa and Francesco had six children: Piero, Piera, Camilla, Marietta, Andrea, and Giocondo between 1496 and 1502.
+Piera and Giocondo both died before they were toddlers.
+Lisa also raised two of her brother's children after their father's death.
+Lastly, she raised Bartolomeo, the son of Francesco and his first wife Camilla di Mariotto Rucellai, who died shortly after the birth.
 The second wife of Lisa's father, Caterina di Mariotto Rucellai, and Francesco's first wife were sisters, members of the Rucellai family.

-Camilla and Marietta became Catholic nuns.
-Camilla took the name Suor Beatrice and entered the convent of San Domenico di Cafaggio, where she was entrusted to the care of Antonmaria's sister Suor Albiera and Lisa's sister Suor Camilla (who was acquitted in a scandalous visitation by four men at the convent) and Suor Alessandra.
-Beatrice died at age 18 and was buried in the Basilica di Santa Maria Novella.
-Lisa developed a relationship with Sant'Orsola, a convent held in high regard in Florence, where she was able to place Marietta in 1521.
-Marietta took the name Suor Ludovica and became a respected member of the convent in a position of some responsibility.
+Camilla and Marietta became nuns.
+Camilla took the name Suor Beatrice and entered the convent of San Domenico di Cafaggio, where she was entrusted to the care of Lisa's sisters Suor Alessandra and Suor Camilla.
+Beatrice died at age 18, and was buried in the Basilica di Santa Maria Novella.

+Adopting roles of a customer and supplier, Lisa developed a relationship with Sant'Orsola, a convent held in high regard in Florence.
+From the convent, Lisa is known to have purchased distillation of snail water—a medicine listed in formularies of following centuries.
+Kemp and Pallanti say on another occasion, the nuns purchased from Lisa 30 lb of cheese made on her family's lands.
+She was able to place Marietta at Sant'Orsola in 1519.
+In 1521, Marietta took the name Suor Ludovica; she became a respected member of the convent in a position of some responsibility.

+Francesco was a social climber, and not known particularly for his rectitude.
+He had joined the family business, a respected source of fine textiles, where he had done well, but the promise of higher profits tempted him into other enterprises.
+He imported sugar, animal hides, wool, and soap.
+He became a money-lender and dealt in property.
+Believing that land was a safe investment, Francesco transformed himself into a wealthy landowner after thirty-five years of marriage to Lisa by 1530.

-Francesco became an official in Florence.
-He was elected to the Dodici Buonomini in 1499 and to the Signoria in 1512, where he was confirmed as a Priori in 1524.
-He may have had ties to Medici family political or business interests.
+As members of the Silk Guild, Francesco's family was eligible for the highest offices of Florence, and eighty of his relatives occupied such roles over a span of fifty years.
+Francesco was elected to the Dodici Buonomini in 1499 and to the Signoria in 1512, where he was confirmed as a Priore in 1524.
+He may have had ties to Medici family political or business interests; he was termed a "friend" rather than a "close friend".
 In 1512, when the government of Florence feared the return of the Medici from exile, Francesco was imprisoned and fined 1,000 florins.
 He was released in September when the Medici returned.